10 Free Ways to Market Your Home Business

 3. Be a Guest

 Sharing your expertise through articles or interviews is one of the best ways to get in front of your market through someone else’s website, podcast, webinar or online summit.
 Articles or being an interview guest allows you to show off your expertise and credibility, which more people are likely to respond to over an ad.Don't limit your guest appearances to online events.
-Print publications and TV show often need experts and guests.
+Print publications and TV shows often need experts and guests.
 Getting an interview is all about submitting a media pitch that excites the editor or host.

 4. Press Releases/Publicity